Is it a Sin to Eat Too Much?

 Some wonder: is it a sin to eat too much? the Bible says in Proverbs 23:2, “And put a knife to thy throat, if thou be a man given to appetite.”
 It was the indulgence of appetite which introduced sin into the human family in the garden of Eden (Genesis 3:6).
 By giving way on this point of physical indulgence and appetite, Adam and Eve fell.

-Jesus referred to this same evil when He spoke of the antediluvian world “As it was in the days of Noe, so shall it be also in the days of the coming of the Son of man.
-They did eat, they drank, they were given in marriage,” Luke 17:26, 27.
-Jesus was talking about the perversion of them and how the eating and drinking had been turned into an occasion of sin and gluttony.
-People lived to eat not ate to live.
+The antediluvian world suffered from the same weakness.
+Jesus said, “As it was in the days of Noe, so shall it be also in the days of the coming of the Son of man.
+They did eat, they drank, they were given in marriage” (Luke 17:26, 27).
+Jesus was talking about the excess of eating and how the eating and drinking had been turned into an occasion of sin and gluttony.

 In His service,